Accepted for Championship in TICA in May 2003

 The LaPerm is a clever inquisitive cat that thinks about how to get what it wants and now how use their paws to reach out and get exactly what they want whether it is a favorite toy or your attention.
 These mischievous clown-like cats with their curls and ringlets and innocent eyes make you laugh at their engaging antics.
 These active, outgoing cats like to be with you and to join in everything you are doing.
 They want to be close to you and will follow you around like a dog, ride on your shoulders, play games with you, or sprawl out next to you on the couch as you watch television.
 They are gentle affectionate cats who want human contact and will reach a paw out to pat your face.
 Their affectionate, loving nature means they get on well with children and other family pets, making them an ideal family companion.

 The LaPerm coat consists of loose, light, airy curls and bouncy ringlets.
 It has a textured feel to it with a slight drag and feels like mohair.
 All three hair types (guard, awn, and down) are present and the texture comes from the shape of the curls and the mixture of the hair types.
 It is an invitingly soft coat standing away from the body and feels springy when patted.
 The longest curls are found in the ruff and on the neck where they are like ringlets.
 They also have curly hair inside the ears, tufts on the ear tips and longer fur on the backs of the ears referred to as ear muffs.
 Curly plumed tails adorn the longhair while the shorthairs have tails more like a bottlebrush.
 Both coat lengths have long curled whiskers and kinked eyebrows.
-The length and fullness of the coat for both coat lengths varies with the season and maturity of the cat.
+The length and fullness of the coat for both coat lengths vary with the season and maturity of the cat.
 They come in a wide array colors, coat patterns and eye colors.

 The LaPerm has a medium to long, or semi-foreign, body with medium boning and long legs.
 It is an active well-muscled cat that weighs in at 8 to 10 pounds for males and 6 to 8 pounds for females.
 They are a cat without extremes and their modified wedge-shaped head has gently rounded contours.
 Their eyes and ears stand out.
 The large cupped ears have curly furnishings and ringlets around the base while their large, almond-shaped eyes look at you adoringly with an innocent look no matter what mischief they might have been up to.